 Resonance assignments should be reported relative to DSS and not to HOD.

 You are required to submit high-resolution images, preferably with your initial submission but no later than revision stage.
 Electronic images (figures and schemes) must be at a minimum resolution of 600 d.p.i. for line drawings (black and white) and 300 d.p.i. for colour or greyscale.
-Colour figures must be supplied in CMYK not RGB colours.
 Please ensure that the prepared electronic image files print at a legible size (with lettering of at least 2 mm).

 A number of different file formats are acceptable, including: Tagged Image File Format (.tif), Encapsulated PostScript (.eps), Adobe Illustrator (.ai) (please save your files in Illustrator's EPS format), Portable Network Graphics (.png), Microsoft Word (.doc), Rich Text Format (.rtf), PowerPoint (.ppt), Excel (.xls) and editable Portable Document Format (PDF) but NOT Joint Photographic Experts Group (.jpg).

 Please ensure that the figure is clearly labelled with its figure number.